Important Safety Information

 STELARA® is a prescription medicine used to treat adults 18 years and older with moderately to severely active ulcerative colitis.

-STELARA® is a prescription medicine used to treat adults and children 6 years and older with moderate or severe psoriasis who may benefit from taking injections or pills (systemic therapy) or phototherapy (treatment using ultraviolet light alone or with pills).
+STELARA® is a prescription medicine used to treat adults and children 6 years and older with moderate to severe psoriasis who may benefit from taking injections or pills (systemic therapy) or phototherapy (treatment using ultraviolet light alone or with pills).

 STELARA® is a prescription medicine used to treat adults 18 years and older with active psoriatic arthritis.
 STELARA® can be used alone or with the medicine methotrexate.